zeropointnine/tts-audiobook-tool/README.md

 **2025-10-23**

-Added option to insert a "page turn" **sound effect at section breaks**
+Added option to insert a "page turn" **sound effect at section breaks** (2+ blank lines in the text).
+I use this or text files converted from epub files using Calibre, which tends to insert two or more blank lines at chapter breaks, etc.

 Rearranged some menu items